Elizabeth Grey, Countess of Kent: Recipe books

-After her death, her collection of medical recipes was published, originally as A Choice Manual, or Rare Secrets in Physick and Chirurgery Collected and Practised by the Right Honourable the Countess of Kent, late deceased.
+After her death, her collection of medical recipes was published in 1653 by "W. J., Gent[leman]", originally as A Choice Manual, or Rare Secrets in Physick and Chirurgery Collected and Practised by the Right Honourable the Countess of Kent, lately deceased.
 Later editions of the book added the subtitle Whereto are added several experiments of the vertue of Gascon powder, and lapis contra yarvam by a professor of physick.
 As also most exquisite ways of preserving, conserving, candying &c..
 The book was popular, going through twenty-two editions.
 Some of the recipes reflect the influence of English Paracelsianism.
 Medical recipes were an interest she shared with her younger sister, Alethea Howard, Countess of Arundel.

-A book published in 1653 by W. J. Gent, titled A True Gentlewoman's Delight, is considered to be her personal recipe collection, although there is speculation that the cookbook was written by the countess's chef Robert May, or by the publisher himself.
+A cookbook published in the same year by "W. J., Gent[leman]", titled A True Gentlewoman's Delight, is sometimes said to be her personal recipe collection, although there is speculation that it was written by her chef Robert May, or by the publisher himself.